 So, in his writing he likes to tackle issues that concern him, and perhaps retell those stories.
 His first book ‘Apple’ is based on the debates around Weapons of Mass Destruction.
 This fantasy novel enabled Kevin to explore first hand the new and exciting world of self publishing for Kindle.

-In ‘Barred’ he covered the safeguarding children system and his 2018 social history novel ‘Convicted for Courage – Imprisoned in Britain’ was based around interviews he conducted in 1989 with ex prisoners of war.
+In ‘Barred?
+Who guards the Guardians?’ he covered the safeguarding children system and his 2018 social history novel ‘Convicted for Courage – Imprisoned in Britain’ was based around interviews he conducted in 1989 with ex prisoners of war.
 Both books are available in paperback and kindle edition

 During 2018 he also steered Retford Writers’ Group to the publication of the Anthology ‘All the Write Pieces’.